 ‘Children are nutritionally better-off by eating the same food as their parents, and this holds independently of whether children eat meals together or not.
 Eating at the same time as the rest of the family or eating with parents, are not significantly associated with diet,’ she said.

-In the study, Dr Skafida pointed to the fact that food geared especially to children, either in t
+In the study, Dr Skafida pointed to the fact that food geared especially to children, either in the home or in restaurants, is not as nutritious as adult food.

 Want to see the rest of this article?